Travel to developing countries

 If a person recovers from Ebola, they may still harbor the virus in immune-privileged sites such as testicles, the inside of the eye, and the central nervous system.
 Relapse-symptomatic illness in recovered people is rare but may occur in the event of replication of the virus in a specific site.

-In 2014, the largest recorded Ebola outbreak occurred in West Africa.
+In 2014 to 2016, the largest recorded Ebola outbreak occurred in West Africa.
 The countries of Sierra Leone, Guinea, and Liberia were principally affected.
 Past outbreaks have occurred in other African countries such as the Democratic Republic of Congo, Gabon, and Uganda.

 Basnyat B, Paterson RD.
 Travel medicine.
 In: Auerbach PS, Cushing TA, Harris S, eds.
 Auerbach's Wilderness Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 79.